tardate/LittleArduinoProjects/Kraft/KubelMagic/README.md

 [just making conversation](https://podcasts.apple.com/us/podcast/just-making-conversation/id1539297245) podcast (IIRC an amphibious vehicle in a walnut shell).

-I wondered if I could use the two vehicles with a bit of slight of hand...
+I wondered if I could use the two vehicles with a bit of sleight of hand...

 [![BRS144052-1](./assets/BRS144052-1.jpg?raw=true)](http://www.brengun.cz/e-shop/1-144-construction-kits-18/kubelwagen-(2pcs)-1768)